NervanaSystems/ngraph/doc/sphinx/source/introduction.rst

 accelerate deep learning performance and address the problem of scalable kernel libraries.
-To address the problem of scaling backends, nGraph applies graph-level optimizations to deep learning computations and unifies computational graphsfrom deep learning frameworks with nGraph IR.
+To address the problem of scaling backends, nGraph applies graph-level optimizations to deep learning computations and unifies computational graphs from deep learning frameworks with nGraph IR.

 In conjunction with nGraph's graph-level optimizations, PlaidML automatically applies low-level optimizations to improve deep learning performance.